Emotional Support Dog Requirements

-There is a lot of information out there when it comes to this important subject and some of it is misleading or just plain false.
+There is a lot of information out there regarding this important subject, and some of it is misleading or just plain false.
 If you want to designate your dog as an emotional support dog (ESD) or an emotional support animal (ESA), it’s important to understand all of the requirements, rules, and regulations.

 In this post, we will answer some of the most commonly asked questions about emotional support dogs/animals.

 1. What is an Emotional Support Dog?

-An Emotional Support Dog (ESD or ESA) is a pet or animal prescribed a licensed therapist to provide a health benefit for those that suffer from an emotional or mental disability.
+An Emotional Support Dog (ESD or ESA) is a pet or animal prescribed by a licensed therapist to provide a health benefit for those that suffer from an emotional or mental disability.

 Emotional Support Dogs have rights that normal pets do not:

 - An ESA has access to almost all types of housing regardless of no-pet policies.
 ESAs are protected under the Fair Housing Act so that they can live with their owners.

 2. Can I qualify for an Emotional Support Dog?

 You may qualify for an emotional support dog if you have emotional or mental illnesses.
-If you suffer from one or more of the mental illnesses listed below, you may qualify for an emotional support dog.
+If you suffer from one or more mental illnesses listed below, you may qualify for an emotional support dog.

 - Attention Deficit Disorder (ADD)